Turner syndrome

 - problems with coordination

-- slower sexual development
+- slower or delayed sexual development

 - problems with the heart, liver or kidneys